nicolyoshikawa/allocate/README.md

   </a>
 </p>

 > [Allocate](https://allocate-py6y.onrender.com/) is a Splitwise clone created by Nicol Yoshikawa.
->
-> Demonstrating an expert use of the technologies listed below, the team at Allocate has developed a web application to allow users to explore, share, and review their favorite (or not so favorite) drinks, while connecting with fellow enthusiasts.
-Allocate is your passport to drink discovery and community engagement.
-Join us now!
+Demonstrating an expert use of the technologies listed below, the team at Allocate has developed a web application to allow users to split expenses with friends, track balances, and settle balances.

 ## Technologies Used